abachman/heroku-sinatra-skeleton/README.md

 ## features/

-It's safe to ignore the features folder, that's testing.
-Feel free to delete it if you aren't interested in testing.
+It's safe to ignore the features folder since it's only concerned with testing.

 ## public/